-As is the case with electric meters, new gas meter installation depends on whether or not your property is connected to the mains or not.
-If not, your first step to having a gas meter installed is to contact your local gas transporter to get your domestic or commercial property connected.
+As is the case with electric meters, new gas meter installs depend on whether or not your property is connected to the mains or not.
+If not, your first step to having a new connection and a gas meter installed is to contact your local gas transporter to get your domestic or commercial property connected.

-This can be your existing supplier or, if you are due to renew your contract or are looking for a supplier for the first time, you can use a comparison site such as Utility Bidder to help you choose.
+This can be your existing supplier or, if you are due to renew your contract or are looking for a supplier for the first time, you can use a business energy comparison site such as Utility Bidder to help you choose.

 Who can install a gas meter?

 Usually, it is the responsibility of your gas supplier to send a correctly qualified Gas Safe-registered gas and heating engineer to complete your commercial gas meter installation.
-This important accreditation ensures the engineer is properly trained and experienced and will install your gas meter safely and efficiently.
+This important accreditation ensures the engineer is properly trained and experienced and will install your meter safely and efficiently.

 How do I read my gas meter?

-Reading your gas meter correctly requires a similar process to reading your electric meter, and mostly depends on the type of gas meter you have.
+Reading your meter correctly requires a similar process to reading your electric meter, and mostly depends on the type of meter you have.
 If you are reading a digital meter, simply note down the numbers displayed on the LCD screen or mileage-ticker.
 Read from left to right, include any zeros and ignore all digits after the decimal point.

 Alternatively, if you have an analogue meter, simply read the dials from left to right, again making sure you include any zeros.
 As with analogue electricity meters, if any pointer is in between two figures, simply note down the lower of the two numbers.